Our research

 Our research process

-In 2022, we devised the AGITG Research Development and Prioritisation Framework, which detailed a formal and collaborative process that streamlined how we assess and prioritise research concepts.
-Now, when a concept is reviewed, it is evaluated based on:
+Our Research Development and Prioritisation Framework is a formal and collaborative process to streamline how we assess and prioritise research concepts.
+When a concept is reviewed, it is evaluated based on:

 When research is progressed through the Framework, it is refined at every stage.
 Study Chairs are given multidisciplinary and community feedback to integrate into their research proposal, adding value.